isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

     where open ≡-Reasoning
 ```

-Haven now shown reflexivity, symmetry, and transitivity, it's clear that
+Having now shown reflexivity, symmetry, and transitivity, it's clear that
 `type:_≈_` is an equivalence relation:

 ```agda